alvin-zhaf/AGSRR/README.md

 5.  **View Outputs:**
     - **Console:** Displays mission logs, victim detections, and navigation states.
     - **Map/Victims:** In Mode 2, press **`M`** to print the ASCII map or **`V`** to list found victims in the console.

+> Open the world file again to re-run the simulation if the victim’s shirt is red.

 ---